 - Most prepackaged snack foods made by corporate giants such as Nestle and Unilever contain palm oil.

-- If a product's saturated fat content is more than 40 percent of its total fat content, it has palm oil.
+- If a product's saturated fat content is more than 40% of its total fat content, it has palm oil.

 - Avoid ingredients with the word "palm" in them.

-You can also avoid products such as guitars, furniture, and other products made from tropical hardwoods such as mahogany, cedar, rosewood, and ebony.
+You can also avoid products such as guitars, furniture, and other products made from tropical hardwoods such as mahogany, cedar, and rosewood.